 01 Executive Summary: Key Facts at a Glance

-Innovations are successful if they provide solutions for existing challenges or problems of the respective target group.
-The own customers are a central source of knowledge to identify needs and deficits as well as to derive solutions.
+Innovations are successful if they provide solutions for existing challenges or problems of the target group.
+The own customers are a central source of knowledge to identify needs and deficits and derive solutions.

-- Large-scale co-creation projects enable companies to integrate their customers into the innovation process and establish real proximity using direct exchange channels, which has a positive effect on customer relations.
+- Large-scale co-creation projects enable companies to integrate their customers into the innovation process and establish real proximity using direct exchange channels, which positively affects customer relations.

 - Open Innovation Platforms open new ways for customer-centric, agile product development.
-They combine the qualitative advantages of design thinking and lead user approaches with the quantitative advantages of a community.
+They combine the qualitative advantages of design thinking and lead user approaches with the quantitative benefits.

-- Through collaboration with a large number of users, needs can be identified, appropriate solutions developed and then immediately tested.
+- Through collaboration with many users, needs can be identified, appropriate solutions developed, and then immediately tested.

-- With their iterative loops, digital prototypes ensure a customer-oriented implementation of products and services while at the same time reduce the use of resources.
+- With their iterative loops, digital prototypes ensure a customer-oriented implementation of products and services while at the same time reducing the use of resources.

-- Openness and transparency towards external stakeholders form the basis of a new innovation culture, along with the willingness to fail and learn from mistakes.
+- Openness and transparency towards external stakeholders form the basis of an innovation culture, along with the willingness to fail and learn from mistakes.

 02 Why Involve Customers?

 The obvious answer to this question is that nobody influences the success of a product or service more than the customer.
-The possibilities offered by new technologies to fulfil wishes in real-time have not only changed expectations but have also created a demand for more individuality.
-By integrating customers and their wishes into the innovation process, the success probability of the products as well as the customer’s loyalty to the brand can be increased.
+The possibilities offered by new technologies to fulfill wishes in real-time have changed expectations and created a demand for more individuality.
+By integrating customers and their wishes into the innovation process, the success probability of the products and the customer’s loyalty to the brand can be increased.
 Consumers have the opportunity to contribute throughout the entire process – from brainstorming to product development to testing prototypes.
-Like this, not only the relevant user requirements can be identified, but their feedback can be incorporated into the implementation early and continuously.
-This increases customer satisfaction while reducing uncertainties, costs and time.
+Like this, the relevant user requirements can be identified, but their feedback can be incorporated into the implementation early and continuously.
+This increases customer satisfaction while reducing uncertainties, costs, and time.

 Sounds promising?
-Well yes, it is.
-Platform solutions create unlimited space for interaction, using them wisely customer insights can be seamlessly integrated into the innovation process.
+Well, yes, it is.
+Platform solutions create unlimited space for interaction.
+Customer insights can be seamlessly integrated into the innovation process using them wisely.

-Customer Centricity means that all processes, decisions and company activities are geared to meeting customer needs.
+Customer Centricity means that all processes, decisions, and company activities meet customer needs.
 Methods such as design thinking or the lead user approach make it possible to approach the requirements and wishes of users on a personal and qualitative level.
 The interaction of heterogeneous knowledge sources and the possibility of direct exchange create a more open approach to collecting and exploiting ideas.
-These are now generated, discussed and further developed together with the community – thus, the perspectives of all stakeholders are taken into account and a solution supported by all participants is created.
+These are now generated, discussed, and further developed with the community.
+Thus, the perspectives of all stakeholders are taken into account, and a solution supported by all participants is created.

 - Design Thinking as the basis for an agile, customer-centric approach